syncfusion-content/maui-docs/MAUI/PDF-Viewer/Built-In-Toolbar.md

 </tr>
 <tr>
 <td>Outline</td>
-<td>The button that appears in the primary toolbar allows you to see the outline view of document.</td>
+<td>The button that appears in the primary toolbar allows you to see the outline view of the document.</td>
 </tr>
 <tr>
 <td>Search</td>